quru/qis/doc/image_help.md

 <code class="imagecode">&lt;img class="border" src="//images.example.com/image?src=buildings/cathedral.jpg**&tmp=smalljpeg&angle=90&quality=10**"></code>
 <img class="border" src="//images.example.com/image?src=buildings/cathedral.jpg&stats=0&tmp=smalljpeg&angle=90&quality=10" />

+Note that as of QIS v2, if you do not specify a template for an image then the system's default template will be applied automatically.
+If you **do** specify a template, the system's default template is **not** applied, and your chosen template replaces it.

 <a name="notes"></a>
 ## Usage notes

 ### Order of command precedence
-There are up to 3 places where some image options (e.g. quality) can be specified:
+There are up to 3 places where image options (e.g. quality) can be specified:

 1. Within the image URL
-2. Within an image template
+2. Within a custom image template
-3. The server's default settings
+3. Within the default image template

-...and this is the order of precedence used when the same option is given in multiple places.
+Options in the URL (1) always take precedence.
+If an image template (2) is specified then it provides all the remaining options.
+Or if no image template is specified then the default template (3) provides all the remaining options.

+The order of precedence then is (1) then (2) **or** (1) then (3).
+There is no fall-back from (2) to (3).

-For example, if the server's default image format is `jpg`, and the template 'custom' specifies a format of `png`:
+As an example, if the server's default template has `jpg` format, and the template 'custom' specifies `png` format:

 <code>**src=myimage&tmp=custom&format=gif**</code> would return a `gif` image.
 <code>**src=myimage&tmp=custom**</code> would return a `png` image.
+<code>**src=myimage&format=gif**</code> would return a `gif` image.
 <code>**src=myimage**</code> would return a `jpg` image.

 ### Order of imaging operations